Affirming Improv Theatre, Autism, and Neurodivergence

 pretty image copy.jpg

-Lacy regularly teaches classes, workshops, and trainings for other professionals.
 If you’re interested in hosting a workshop or class within your organization for students or professionals, please get in touch!
-Please also feel free to check out Lacy’s training specific website.
+Please also feel free to check out my training specific website.

 pretty image.jpg